IbtihajCodes/number-counter/README.md

 # number-counter
-A number counter made using html, css and javascript.
+A responsive number counter made using html, css and vanilla javascript.